-The property consists of a 133 unit seniors residence located in the community of Valley Ridge.
-The site size is 2.84 acres.
-The project was constructed in 2003.
-The project consists of a four storey elevatored apartment.
+The site size is 3.39 acres.
+The project was constructed in 1990.
+The project consists of a low rise elevatored apartment.
 The project offers all of the amenities typically found in an assisted living complex; i.e. nurses quarters, common kitchen, recreation and meeting rooms, and so forth.

-Issues:
+lssues: